LG G7 ThinQ: LG G7 One

 The LG G7 One was released in selected markets (such as Canada) in late-2018 as part of the Android One program.
 It is visually identical to the G7 ThinQ, except the glass backing has a softer, frosted finish, as opposed to the polished appearance of the ThinQ.
 Its hardware is slightly downgraded from the G7 ThinQ, utilizing a Snapdragon 835 system-on-chip over the 845, 4 GB of RAM and 32 GB of expandable storage, a 3,000 mAh battery, and removing the second, wide-angle rear camera lens.
 As with all Android One phones, it uses the standard Android user interface and Google apps instead of LG UX (similarly to the former Nexus series, such as the LG-manufactured Nexus 5X); it ships with Android 8.1, and LG committed to releasing at least two major releases of Android for the device, as well as providing three years of security patch support.
-Android 9.0 "Pie" was released for the G7 One in November 2018, followed by Android 10 in December 2019, and Android 11 in March 2021.
+Android 9 was released for the G7 One in November 2018, followed by Android 10 in December 2019, and Android 11 in March 2021.

-MobileSyrup noted some regressions over the G7 ThinQ due to the differences in hardware, especially in regards to battery life (such as the SoC downgrade resulting in a lack of Quick Charge 4+ support, and the G7 line's use of LCD over OLED as affecting its efficiency), but that the G7 One was "mostly fluid" and retained much of the ThinQ's hardware features (such as its audio support) whilst excluding LG's often-criticized user experience.
-Due to its positioning and launch pricing, comparisons were drawn to the OnePlus 6T, but it was argued that although the 6T had a Snapdragon 845, a larger battery and an OLED display, the G7 One did have a sharper display with HDR support, a headphone jack with a DAC, and official IP certification for waterproofing.

 In December 2018, the G7 One was released in Japan as the LG X5 Android One.
 In January 2019, it was announced for South Korea as the LG Q9 One, exclusively to LG U+ in a 64 GB model.

+MobileSyrup noted some regressions over the G7 ThinQ due to the differences in hardware, especially in regard to battery life (such as the SoC downgrade resulting in a lack of Quick Charge 4+ support, and the G7 line's use of LCD over OLED as affecting its efficiency), but that the G7 One was “mostly fluid” and retained much of the ThinQ's hardware features (such as its audio support) while using the “stock” Android experience over LG's often-criticized software suite.
+Due to its positioning and launch pricing, comparisons were drawn to the OnePlus 6T, which had the same SoC as the G7 ThinQ, an OLED display, and a larger battery, but lacked the G7 One's HDR support, headphone jack with a DAC, and IP certification for waterproofing.